• Skip to primary navigation

 cost while appropriately shifting investment risk to resource developers and

-6. Wholesale energy markets that incorporate both environmental and reliability
+operators, not consumers. - Wholesale energy markets that incorporate both environmental and reliability

 requirements will yield the lowest cost set of resources and technologies that jointly